ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Troubleshooting.md

 The speed of your network connectivity will also affect the time a backup takes to run.

-You can set up an alert so you are notified if a single backup job exceeds 24 hours - see the [Alerts](link) section for details.
+You can set up an alert so you are notified if a single backup job exceeds 24 hours - see [Alerts](link) for details.

 You can "kill" a backup job at any point through the [FASTcloudbackup web console](https://fcb.ukfast.co.uk).
 When a backup job is in progress, click `Kill` in the Schedules area to stop the backup from running.